hardin47/website/Math154/_book/04-simulating.md

 ### Generating random numbers

-(You are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.)
+<p style = "color:red">You are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.</p>

 #### How do we generate uniform[0,1] numbers?